 How to make blackberry muffins

-You only need a whisk and spatula to fold the blackberries at the end.
+- Fold in the blackberries at the end.
 Do so lightly so you don't crush them and stain the batter.
+I recommend using a spatula.

-Filling the pan: an ice cream or cookie scoop is great to divide the batter as evenly as possible, but you can also spoon it into the paper liners.
-Don't go over ¾ of their capacity to avoid overflow during baking.
+- Filling the pan: don't go over ¾ of their capacity to avoid overflow during baking.
+An ice cream or cookie scoop is great for dividing the batter as evenly as possible, but you can also spoon it into the paper liners.

 - Muffin tin: I like to use paper liners (paper cups or muffin liners) because it's easier to clean afterward, they keep the muffins moist, and are great if you want to transport them.
 But you can simply butter or use baking spray for the muffin pan.